 We assessed the relationship between total sea urchin density (summed across the three observed species, purple urchins, green urchins S. droebachiensis, and red urchins Mesocentrotus franciscanus) and kelp stipe density using correlation and regression analyses.
 As sea urchins are major herbivores in this system, we expected negative relationships between urchin and kelp abundance.
 For the analyses, we included three kelps species and one combined taxon: each the two major surface-canopy kelps Macrocystis and Nereocystis, the mid-water canopy kelp Pterygophora, and the sum of other stipitate species which are mostly understory species (Table S2), at three scales: the region-scale (using the mean of the five sites in each year), the site-scale (average densities within a site in each year), and the within-site scale (average densities within a depth-zone and site in each year).
 Such comparisons at multiple scales allow us to consider the range of relationships that can be generated at different spatial scales and enable closer comparisons between our focal communities and those in other regions.
 For Tatoosh Island, the only site with substantial numbers of and variability in urchins, we also fit a random-effects-within-between model (REWB, Bell et al. 2019, Scharkow et al. 2020) to account for differing relationships between urchin density and kelp density within and between depths, areas, and years.
 Because transects were not uniquely identifiable across years, the model focuses on depth x area x year:

-ydaty=μ+βd+βa+βy+γ1xd,a,y-xd,a+γ2xd,a+γ3xd,a,t,y-xd,a,y+εd,a,y,t,0,
+yd,a,t,y = µ + βd + βa + βy + γ1(x̅d,a,y – x̅d,a) + γ2xd,a + γ3(xd,a,t,y – x̅d,a,y) + εd,a,t,y,0,

 where y is kelp density, x is urchin density, and d is depth, a is area, y is year and t is transect.
 Models for Nereocystis and Pterygophora were fit using the lme4 package in R (Bates et al. 2015).
 Macrocystis densities were too low at Tatoosh Island to conduct a parallel analysis of this canopy species.
 The differenced terms (γd,a and γd,a,y) represent random effects.
-We exclude the γ4xd,a,y term because xd,a,y is used in the calculation of both within-effects terms and its inclusion results in a rank deficient model.
+We exclude the γ4x̅d,a,y term because x̅d,a,y is used in the calculation of both within-effects terms and its inclusion results in a rank-deficient model.